Go to Main menuGo to Content

 • Quotation

-When conducting invitational procurement, all suppliers should be given equal opportunity to provide the University with the requested goods and/or services.
-This can be accomplished by providing the same requirements to all invited suppliers.
+Invitational Procurement is the process of inviting multiple suppliers to provide quotations.
+All suppliers should be given equal opportunity to provide the University with the requested goods and/or services by providing the same requirements to all invited suppliers.
 It is highly recommended that standard U of T Invitation to Quote (ITQ) templates be used when requesting supplier quotations.
 This ensures the detailed requirements are captured and shared with all suppliers.

 Once all the quotations are received, the local unit evaluates the submissions and determines which supplier will be selected.
 Where price is not the only factor, the budget owner should formally document the rationale for selecting a higher priced quotation and keep all records on file.
 Similarly, suppliers who decline to quote (no-quotation) should do so in writing, which should be kept on file.